Qarik-Group/concourse-tutorial/README.md

 ### 13 - Actual pipeline - passing resources between jobs

 In all previous sections our pipelines have only had a single job.
-For all their wonderfulness, they haven't yet felt like actual piplines.
+For all their wonderfulness, they haven't yet felt like actual pipelines.
 Jobs passing results between jobs.
 This is where Concourse shines even brighter.

 ## Continuing the tutorial